knopflerfish/knopflerfish.org/osgi/framework/readme.txt

 Knopflerfish framework.jar startup
 ==================================

 This is a startup guide for the KF OSGi framework.
-Note that startup of the framework is not specified by OSGi, and system integrators often need to create a wrapper script for FW startup.
+Note that command-line startup of the framework is not specified by OSGi, and system integrators often need to create a wrapper script for FW startup.

 The KF Main startup class is primarily intended to be used in scenarios where current working directory is same as the one containing framework.jar,